Please note - This fund is now closed. A shortlist has been submitted to Government and we wait to hear the result.

 Successful UK Community Renewal Fund bids will be for 2021/22 only and activity must end in March 2022.

 To help local areas prepare for the introduction of the UK Shared Prosperity Fund, the UK Government is providing £220m of funding in 2021/22 through the UK Community Renewal Fund.
 We are interested in bids that build on local insight and knowledge, and project proposals that align with long-term strategic plans for local growth, target people most in need and support community renewal.
 In addition, projects should show how they complement other national and local provision.
 A focus for this Fund is to support innovation and new ideas in these areas, investing in pilots that draw on local insights and which will help places to prepare for the introduction of the UK Shared Prosperity Fund in 2022.

-Southend-on-Sea Borough Council has been designated as a lead authority by the UK Government.
-As a lead authority, Southend on Sea Borough Council is responsible for:
+Southend-on-Sea City Council has been designated as a lead authority by the UK Government.
+As a lead authority, Southend on Sea City Council is responsible for:

 - issuing this invitation